FRRouting/frr/doc/user/bgp.rst

    If the peer's IP address is not in the RIB and is reachable via the default route, then you have to enable ``ip nht resolve-via-default``.

-.. clicmd:: [no] neighbor PEER description ...
+.. clicmd:: neighbor PEER description ...

    Set description of the peer.

-.. clicmd:: [no] neighbor PEER version VERSION
+.. clicmd:: neighbor PEER version VERSION

    Set up the neighbor's BGP version. `version` can be `4`, `4+` or `4-`.
 BGP version `4` is the default value used for BGP peering.
 BGP version `4+`